NEW SYSTEM: Full Launch of UPDATED Employment Disclosure Process in SmartSheet by May 15, 2026

 (6) What types of decisions need to be disclosed?

-Proposed hires must disclose any violation of the policies or laws governing conduct at a candidate’s previous place of employment, including, but not limited to, violations of policies or laws prohibiting sexual harassment, sexual assault, or other forms of harassment, discrimination, dishonesty, or unethical conduct as defined by the previous employer.
+Proposed hires must disclose any violation of the policies or laws governing conduct at a candidate’s previous place of employment, including, but not limited to, violations of policies or laws prohibiting sexual harassment, sexual assault, or other forms of harassment, or discrimination as defined by the previous employer.
 This includes decisions from educational institutions, employers, courts, or other relevant bodies.

 (7) How recent must these decisions be to require misconduct disclosure?